dtu-act/loudspeaker-measurements-data/README.md

   ...]
 ```

-The data consists of measurements of driving voltage, driving current, membrane displacement and membrane velocity.
+The data (`input_data`) consists of measurements of driving voltage, driving current, membrane displacement and membrane velocity.
 Each measurment is the mean over multiple repetitions ("num_reps") with a mean noise variance estimate `mean_var`.

 The measurement name gives an overview of the available data for each driver (except for `purify` which only contains a subset).